vtdsferreira/InstrumentControl.jl/docs/src/implementation.md

 ## Code organization

-- Each instrument is defined within its own module, a submodule of `PainterQB`.
+- Each instrument is defined within its own module, a submodule of `InstrumentControl`.
 Each instrument is a subtype of `InstrumentVISA <: Instrument`.
 By convention, instrument model numbers are used for module definitions (e.g. `AWG5014C`), so type names have "Ins" prepended (e.g. `InsAWG5014`).